FireHead90544/auternos/README.md

 For Windows, change `os.system("killall chromium")` to `os.system("taskkill /f /im chrome.exe")`, and it will kill all Chromium / Chrome processes.

 For macOS, change `os.system("killall chromium")` to whatever the process is named.
-For example" `os.system('killall "Google Chrome')` for normal Chrome, and probably something similar for Chromium.
+For example" `os.system('killall "Google Chrome"')` for normal Chrome, and probably something similar for Chromium.

 Remove this line if you do not want to kill any processes.